Please provide your zip code to see plans in your area.

-The following are never covered by Medicare Part A or Part B and are unlikely to be covered by Medicare Advantage plans:
+The following are not covered by Medicare Part A or Part B and are unlikely to be covered by Medicare Advantage plans:

-Medicare has strict rules about services it will cover, and it excludes many services from coverage.
-These rules are specified in the law, so while many commercial insurance plans that cover people who aren’t eligible for Medicare are able to make exceptions to their rules – and choose to cover certain services in certain circumstances – Original Medicare (Part A and Part B) can’t usually do this.
+Medicare has strict rules about services it will cover, and it excludes some services from coverage.
+These rules are specified in the law, so while many commercial insurance plans that cover people who aren’t eligible for Medicare can make exceptions to their rules – and choose to cover certain services in certain circumstances – Original Medicare (Part A and Part B) can’t usually do this.

 Medicare Advantage plans may cover the following services that are excluded by Original Medicare: